weibeld/RPC-Client-Heroku/README.md

 This creates an additional Heroku dyno running a **RabbitMQ server** for your application on Heroku.

-In addition, it adds the following config vars to the RPC server Heroku application:
+In addition, it adds the following config vars to the client Heroku application:

 - `CLOUDAMQP_APIKEY`
 - `CLOUDAMQP_URL`